nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 - Always attempt to run code in separate cells.
 Keep each cell as short as possible so that if there are mistakes you can correct them quickly without having to re-output large chunks of text
-- Run the tree function and examine it's output to get an overview of the codebase
+- Before you make changes run the tree function and examine it's output to get an overview of the codebase

-Because there are limits to how much of a codebase you can keep in your context window / working memory at any one time, you should always solve larger problems by first breaking them into smaller problems.
+- solve larger problems by first breaking them into smaller problems.

 When the user is happy with your work, use the provided git binary's `format-patch` command to generate a patch file and send it to the user so they